By: Rafal Kukla Updated on: August 13, 2020

 The most common hacking method used to get in to and take over sites on Wordpress is password hacking.
 It would help if you were careful whom you share your login password with.
 Ensure that you don't have your password written down on an unsecured laptop/computer or in a place where prying eyes could lay hands on it.

 Ensure you use a professional company like ForgetWP to manage your Wordpress site and hosting and be weary of ging out your login details overseas freelancers who have not been accredited for their work.
-You should not give anyone but your WP manager access to your Wordpress admin unless necessary.
+You should not give access to your Wordpress admin to anyone but your Wordpress Site Manager, unless necessary.

 Change and secure the passwords and login permissions for all of the following: